 12. Will I get deported?

 No. Violating NRS 484B.260 is not a deportable offense.
 But immigrants facing any traffic charges should still meet with a criminal defense attorney to discuss their case since immigration law is always in a state of flux.
-Learn more about the criminal defense of immigrants in Nevada.

 Remember that undocumented immigrants are susceptible to deportation at any time even if they do not commit a separate crime.
 Illegal aliens are advised to consult with a Nevada immigration attorney to learn if and how they may achieve legal residency in the U.S.